crsuzh/SwissRN/content/blog/FocusAreaEducation.md

 #### What we offer

-* Teaching/training matls
+* Teaching/training materials
-* ReproTeas CH-wide
+* ReproducibiliTeas CH-wide
 * Workshops
 * Seminars